Mythical-Github/tackle/README.md

 # tackle
-A work in progress dependency installer for various Call of Duty titles
+A work in progress dynamic dependency installer
+End goal is a dynamically populated system that can be accessed and installed via cli commands with a coreesponding tui made through click and trogon